To apply to the Frederick Douglass Distinguished Scholars Program, you must complete the program application, which will be available August 2015.

 14. Am I required to apply to Honors if I apply to FDDS?

-No, you are not required to apply to the AU Honors program if you apply to the Frederick Douglass Distinguished Scholars program.
+Yes, you are required to apply to the AU Honors program if you apply to the Frederick Douglass Distinguished Scholars program.

 15. If I am accepted into the program, am I allowed to defer and take a gap year?